 Logan Technique is used to directly or indirectly normalize the position of the sacrum.
 Proper leverage, applied lightly at a precise spot will induce a response in the spine and muscles of the spine creating a balance in their pull upon the vertebrae.

-Manual adjustments involve a gentle force that is delivered by hand.
+involve a gentle force that is delivered by hand.
 It may produce a sound.
 This sound is simply gas being released from the joint, just like when you crack your knuckles.
 It may sound loud, especially when given to the top of the spine as the sound is closest to the ears.

 Neuro Emotional Technique (NET) is a mind-body stress-reduction technique that uses a method of finding and removing neurological imbalances related to the effects of unresolved stress on our bodies.
-NET is a tool that helps improve the health of mind and body.
+NET is a tool that helps improve the health of the mind and body.

 Sacro Occipital Technique (SOT) is a technique focusing on restoring the flow of fluid around the brain and spinal cord.
 It involves placing wedges underneath the pelvis to remove the ‘twist’ or imbalance that may be causing a difference in your leg length.
-This is combined with gentle corrections to the skull called cranial work.

 Thompson Technique (Drop Table) uses a protocol of comparing leg lengths whilst a patient lays face down on a specially designed segmented table at an angle that provides a more natural position for effective adjustments.